aleshaleksey/fansys23/weapons.md

 **Longbows** are large bows made to shoot heavy arrows over a large distance.
 Their construction is quite simple and they are a comparatively inexpensive weapon.
 Longbows have the "unwieldy" property.
 Longbows require great strength to use properly.
 For every point of Str bonus below +2 that the character has, it has a -1 penalty for attacks with longbows and the range it can use the weapon at decreases by one range increment.

 **Greatbows** are a large, asymmetric composite bow made for maximum power while still allowing use on horseback.
 Greatbows have the "unwieldy" and "mounted" property.
 Greatbows require great strength to use properly.
 For every point of Str bonus below +2 that the character has, it has a -1 penalty for attacks with greatbows and the range it can use the weapon at decreases by one range increment.

+### Mechanical bows

+Mechanical bows are bow-like weapons where the draw is performed by a mechanism, usually a lever or winch, and a short arrow (bolt) is released by the push of a trigger.
+They are a choice weapon of armies, since they require less training to master than normal bows, but suffer from a low reload rate.
+Therefore explorers and adventurers who use them tend to keep a couple of crossbows and a squire for the task of reloading them.
+All crossbows have the "bleeding" property.

+**Hand crossbow**: A hand crossbow that can be held in one hand.
+It is favoured by mariners who require a free hand, or dungeoneers who do not know how far away the next monster will be.
+It is a "secondary action" to reload a hand crossbow.
+If the wielder has a free appendage they can reload it as part of the attack (essentially using it as a two handed weapon).

+**Crossbow**: This refers to a level-drawn crossbow.
+Reloading this weapon is a "secondary action".

+**Winch Crossbow**: This refers to larger crossbows drawn by a winch.
+It fires a heavy bolt and has terrific penetrating power at close range.
+Reloading it is a "full round action" (you want a squire or hireling for this!). **NB:** Light winch crossbows are not included because no one in their right mind who can afford a better one would use these.

+**Optional rule: Repeater Crossbow**: Any crossbow can be given the "repeating" property by fitting a magazine that holds 5 bolts.
+This means that it only needs to be reloaded every 5 rounds.
+However, these mechanisms are expensive, complex and prone to jamming (jam on a critical miss).
+They also add 1-3lb to the weight of a crossbow.
+Most importantly they are not appropriate to all settings.

 ## Armour
 Each of the four categories require only a single proficiency to use.
 The following armours exist in the game: